Character Search

 ...and Dracula launches an assault, sending hordes of rats and a charmed mob to barrage the front gate while he slips in through the river entrance.
 The Scarlet Witch, Captain Marvel, and Hannibal King manage to hold off Dracula long enough for Dr. Strange to teleport the book away.

-He chooses to send the book to the abandoned castled of Baron Mordo, thinking it's a place Dracula is unlikely to look.
+He chooses to send the book to the abandoned castle of Baron Mordo, thinking it's a place Dracula is unlikely to look.

 The Avengers stay behind but Strange and Wong head to Mordo's castle (Morgana Blessing, Sara Wolfe act as decoys) where they hook up with Frank Drake and Blade.